 (noun) The theory that people select romantic and sexual partners who have similar statuses such as physical attraction and social class.

-(noun) The physical objects that belong to or were created by a group of people.
+(noun) The physical objects or “things” that belong to, represent, or were created by a group of people within a particular culture.

 (noun) A family or group dynamic where a mother or female exerts the most power and authority.